 #5 Know where your property ends and begins

-The worst mistake you can make is constructing the fence on your neighbor’s property.
+The worst mistake you can make is constructing a fence on your neighbor’s property.
 To make sure the fence is built within the boundaries of your land, have your property professionally surveyed.
 A property management company can connect you to a surveyor who can accurately establish your property line.
 You can also check your local records office if you’ve had your property surveyed in the past.

 #6 Work with professionals